UC San Diego Health: Regional affiliations

 UC San Diego Health shares doctors and care providers with two other hospital systems in the region.
 In 2015, it entered a long-term management agreement with El Centro Regional Medical Center in El Centro, the county seat of Imperial Valley.
 Under the terms of this agreement, ECRMC patients have access to specialized facilities operated by UC San Diego Health in the city.
 Doctors also have access to training and continuing medical education through UC San Diego School of Medicine, and UC administrators will continually monitor the operational needs of the remote medical center.
 UC San Diego Health participates in a similar program with the Tri-City Medical Center community hospital in Oceanside.
 The partnership is expected to help Tri-City improve patient outcomes and reduce its readmission rate.

 Research affiliations of the health system include external physicians and researchers connected through the aforementioned Altman Clinical and Translational Research Institute.
-In addition, UC San Diego scientists are affiliated with the CIRM-funded Sanford Consortium for Regenerative Medicine.
-The Sanford Consortium is a stem cell research partnership between UC San Diego, the Salk Institute, the Scripps Research Institute, the La Jolla Institute for Allergy and Immunology, Takeda Pharmaceutical and the Sanford Burnham Prebys Medical Discovery Institute.
-It is housed in a building adjacent to Salk, UC San Diego, and the Torrey Pines Gliderport and performs basic and preclinical stem cell and regenerative medicine research.
+In addition, UC San Diego scientists are affiliated with the CIRM-funded Sanford Consortium.
+The Sanford Consortium is a stem cell research partnership between UC San Diego, the Salk Institute for Biological Studies, Scripps Research, La Jolla Institute for Immunology, Takeda Pharmaceutical and Sanford Burnham Prebys.
+It is housed in a building adjacent to Salk, UC San Diego, and Torrey Pines Gliderport and performs basic and preclinical stem cell and regenerative medicine research.

 Non-medical affiliations of the health system include the San Diego Padres and the San Diego Metropolitan Transit System.
-In 2015, UC San Diego Health spent $30 million for a 30-year naming rights deal to the Blue Line operated by San Diego Trolley, Inc. The deal changes the line's name to the UC San Diego Blue Line and grants UC San Diego the right to wrap three trolleys with advertising.
-It also changes three station names in the future: the planned Voigt Drive station near Jacobs Medical Center, now called UC San Diego Health La Jolla, the Pepper Canyon station, now called UC San Diego Central Campus Station, and the opening of the Mid-Coast Extension will change Old Town Transit Center to Old Town UC San Diego Health Hillcrest (to denote its shuttle connection to the nearby Hillcrest hospital).
+In 2015, UC San Diego Health spent $30 million for a 30-year naming rights deal to the Blue Line operated by San Diego Trolley, Inc. The deal changed the line's name to the UC San Diego Blue Line and granted UC San Diego the right to wrap three trolleys with advertising.
+It resulted in the renaming of two trolley stations: the Voigt Drive station opened as UC San Diego Health La Jolla station, and the Pepper Canyon station was renamed to UC San Diego Central Campus station.

 Clinics

 UC San Diego Health operates outpatient clinics throughout San Diego County.
 There are multiple locations in La Jolla, Hillcrest and Encinitas.
-It also has clinics in Downtown San Diego, Chula Vista, Kearny Mesa, Sorrento Valley, Scripps Ranch, Rancho Bernardo, Vista, Eastlake, and Temecula.
+It also has clinics in downtown San Diego, Chula Vista, Kearny Mesa, Sorrento Valley, Scripps Ranch, Rancho Bernardo, Vista, Eastlake, and Temecula.